reduckted/GitWebLinks/README.md

 -   GitLab
 -   Visual Studio Team Services

-For GitHub Enterprise, GitLab Enterprise/Community Edition and Bitbucket Server, there is some configuration required.
-[See below for more details](#github-enterprise-gitlab-enterprise-and-bitbucket-server).
+For GitHub Enterprise, GitLab Enterprise/Community Edition, Bitbucket Server and Azure DevOps Server, there is some configuration required.
+[See below for more details](#on-premise-servers).

 ## Copy Link to File